Kamigiri/Kamigiri/README.md

 - 👋 Hi, I’m Mert Demirbilek
-- 👀 I’m currently working in Python, C++, Java and Angular
+- 👀 I’m currently working in Python, Java and Angular
-- 🌱 I’m currently learning Flask and Spring
+- 🌱 I’m currently learning Spring Boot
 - 💞️ I’m looking to collaborate on anything where I can help with my skill level

 <!---